- 24 Jul 2024

 Before we get started, make sure you have access to your company's information and that you understand why and how your organization messages US mobile numbers.

-Remember, Brand and Campaign approval is required for registration.
+Remember, brand and campaign approval is required for registration.

-Let's go over each section.
+Let's go over each section of the registration form.

 Company type